Skip to content

 Breakdown of a payment's allocation to a single installment.

-Each allocation shows how much principal, interest, mora, and fine from a payment were attributed to a specific installment.
+Each allocation shows how much principal, interest, mora, and fine from a payment were attributed to a specific installment, plus how much of the payment's discount covered each component.
+The discount fields default to zero so payments without a discount keep their original shape.

 Attributes